hafluz/portfolio/README.md

 ### 🌊 Exploratory data analysis of Worldwide Tsunami historical events using Pandas, Numpy, Matplotlib, Seaborn and Folium.

 **Overview:**
-The main goal of this project was to better understand patterns within the historical data, detect outliers or anomalous events and find interesting relationships among the variables.
+The main goal of this project was to better understand patterns within the historical tsunami dataset, detect outliers or anomalous events and find interesting relationships among the variables.
 Additionaly, there was an effort to extract insights regarding the most common set of events that ultimately led tsunamis to occur, and it affected the dimensions and the aftermath of the events themselves.

 **Python Code:** [`tsunami_exploratory_data_analysis.ipynb`](https://github.com/hafluz/tsunami_exploratory/blob/main/Project_2_Tsunami_Exploratory_Data_Analysis_v2.ipynb)
 **Skills:** Data understanding, Data preparation and cleaning, Exploratory data analysis, Data Visualization, Data Querying and extracting insights.